 Is a complete tear of a ligament.
 As a result, you get extensive swelling and bruising with loss of function and instability.

 The healing process

-There are three stages of healing for an ankle sprain.
+There are three stages of healing.
 The acute inflammatory phase, the reparative phase and remodelling phase.

 The acute inflammatory phase

 This lasts 24-72 hours.
 Damage to the blood vessels results in swelling and bruising.

 This is where repairing happens.
 Dead or damaged tissue is replaced with healthy cells and connective tissue.
 Cells that promote ligament repair are then supplied to allow ligament healing.